 A great shift in the dating landscape has occured in the past 6-7 years.
 With the advent of smartphones and social media, emerging adults (18-29 years old) are not only communicating in new ways, but this technology has had a profound impact on the formation of romantic relationships.
 According Pew Research Center, 86% of emerging adults are social media users and 92% of this population currently owns a smartphone (Smith, 2017).
 This represents a substantial increase in smartphone adoption compared to 2011, when only 52% of emerging adults (18-29 year-olds) owned a smartphone (Smith, 2011).
 Instead of beginning romantic relationships by going on dates, a fascinating trend has developed that D. Scott Sibley and his fellow researchers have coined as just talking.
 Instead of going on dates to determine the compatibility of a romantic relationship, many emerging adults have added a pre-dating phase facilitated by technology (texting, Snapchat, Facebook etc).
 Just talking allows emerging adults to slow down the process of forming relationships, and consists of communicating to potential partners through text message and social media.
 This new technology has also made the dating scene more complex, because there now seems to exist an “endless supply” of options.
-In a blog post for the Institute for Family Studies, Scott Stanley points out this is not always necessarily a good thing.
+In a blog post for the Institute for Family Studies, Dr. Scott Stanley points out this is not always necessarily a good thing.

 Personally as an emerging adult who has recently gotten out of a long-term relationship, it has been confusing and difficult trying to understand the stages and concepts that can lead to a new relationship.
 Not only are there various transitions relationships to go through to finally have an “official” relationship, it is also confusing trying to figure out when the relationship actually began.
 As past research has discussed, commitment ambiguity also facilitates relationships based on “friends with benefits” and “hooking up.”
 I have observed while in conversation with friends from college, that just talking can be used in many different ways and how it is a confusing concept to accurately define.
 Many emerging adults seem to enjoy “playing the field” when they are not in a relationship, to try and explore connections they have with different people.
 While this is essentially ideal for those who are not ready to commit, for those who see these individuals as future partners it can be a huge problem.
 Many people have tried to define just talking on the notorious Urban Dictionary and the most popular definition is: